STAT545-UBC-hw-2018-19/hw01-JasmineLib/README.md

 ### Fun Facts
 * Hiking and camping are my favourite activities, which is why I couldn't stay away from the West Coast. :tent: :evergreen_tree:
-* My guilty pleasure are the bulk dark chocolate almonds at Grocery Checkout in the Nest. :chocolate_bar:
+* My guilty pleasures are the dark chocolate almonds at Grocery Checkout in the Nest. :chocolate_bar:

 ###